-The sweet spot for me and a travel backpack for men is 40-45L, which should be a carry-on size for most backpacks.
+The sweet spot for me and a travel backpack for men is 40-45L, which should be a carry-on size for most bags.
 I believe it’s better to be fast and light rather than bogged down by a heavy backpack.
 It also saves time.

 |15-35L||Too small for most trips unless you’re a super minimalist.
 It’s a decent size for weekends or commuters.|

 |35-45L||This is the sweet spot!
-It’s not too big for short trips, and with smart packing strategies, it can carry enough for months.
+It’s not too big for short trips, and it can carry enough for months with intelligent packing strategies.
 Plus, it’s carry-on compliant.|

-|45L-65L||It’s a good pack size for a bit more space if you don’t mind checking your luggage—the standard for size thru-hikers and multi-day backpacking trips.|
+|45L-65L||It’s a good pack size for a bit more space if you don’t mind checking your luggage—the standard for size thru-hikers and multiday backpacking trips.|

 |70L+||Too big!
-It’s really only good for extended expeditions—I’d even say it’s too big for most multi-day hikes.|
+It’s only suitable for extended expeditions—I’d say it’s too big for most multi-day hikes.|